 In addition to being an excellent PDF editor, this tool is an overqualified PDF reader as well.
 It comes with a bunch of options to give you the best PDF reading experience.
 You can also annotate content using the accessible toolboxes on the side.

-Because PDF Editor apps are available on iOS and macOS, you can have the same experience on your mobile devices as well.
-Despite all these, we think the package is missing some features like OCR and bulk actions.
+Because PDF Editor apps are available on iOS and macOS, you can also have the same experience on your mobile devices.
+Despite all these, we think the package is missing features like OCR and bulk actions.
 It’s weird for a premium tool.

 PDFpen is another Mac PDF editor with advanced options.
 While the first contender was focusing on a stylish UI, PDFpen has succeeded in adding more features.
 The primary feature that you would notice is its support for OCR.